Last battle of Bismarck: Third phase: Bismarck is lost

-By 10:20 the British battleships were running low on fuel.
-The Bismarck was settling by the stern due to progressive uncontrolled flooding and had taken on a 20 degree list to port, so Tovey ordered Dorsetshire to close and torpedo the crippled Bismarck while King George V and Rodney disengaged and turned for port.
+By 10:20, the British battleships were running low on fuel.
+Bismarck was settling by the stern due to progressive uncontrolled flooding and had taken on a 20 degree list to port.
+Tovey ordered Dorsetshire to close and torpedo the crippled Bismarck while King George V and Rodney disengaged.
 By the time these torpedo attacks took place, Bismarck was already listing so badly that the deck was partly awash.
 Dorsetshire fired a pair of torpedoes at Bismarck's starboard side, one of which hit.
 Dorsetshire then moved around to her port side and fired another torpedo, which also hit.
 Based on subsequent examination of the wreck, the last torpedo appears to have detonated against Bismarck's port side superstructure, which was by then already underwater.
 Bismarck began capsizing at about 10:35, and by 10:40 had slipped beneath the waves, stern first.
-During the engagement the two British battleships fired some 700 large-caliber shells at Bismarck, and all told, King George V, Rodney, Dorsetshire and Norfolk collectively fired some 2,800 shells, scoring around 400 hits.
+During the engagement the two British battleships fired some 700 large-caliber shells at Bismarck, and all told, King George V, Rodney, Dorsetshire, and Norfolk collectively fired some 2,800 shells, scoring around 400 hits.